-Have you ever grilled thin slices of Mexican-seasoned beef, alongside whole jalapeno peppers (tops trimmed for serving) and rolled them up in a warm fresh flour tortilla?
+Have you ever grilled Mexican-marinated-seasoned beef, alongside whole jalapeno peppers (tops trimmed for serving) and rolled it all up in a warm fresh flour tortilla?
 If not, you don’t know what you’re missing.

 Carne asada literally means grilled meat.
 The meat is sliced thin, marinated and used in tacos, burritos, or quesadillas.
 Carne asada is often served with fresh guacamole, grilled onions, black beans or frijoles charros, and fresh salsa.
 And actually, When describing an event in Mexico and the American Southwest, the phrase “carne asada” is the equivalent of describing the backyard barbeque.
 (Thank you Wikipedia.)

 Buying Pre-Marinated Carne Asada Meat From Your Local Market

 Oh sure, you can purchase pre-marinated steak for Carne Asada to grill at home.
 As a matter of fact, I’m lucky to have three nearby markets who sell pre-seasoned Carne Asada.
 Which makes it a super easy thing to pick up for a quick weeknight meal.

 One offers flank steak, one skirt steak and the other flap steak.
 Each of those cuts of meat are perfect for grilled carne asada.
 Flap steak and skirt steak are thinner cuts of meat that flank steak.

 Each of these markets also season the meat a little differently, and it’s all wonderful.
 In the American markets it’s labeled carne asada, and at our Mexican market it’s labeled carnicerías.